joaopizani/paucasedmatura-src/site/src/en/blog/misc/2009-03-07_godel-escher-bach.md

-The book's author is an expert in Cognitive Science, and according to him, the book summarizes his personal quest to find the nature and location of **meaning**, i.e, if symbols together with rules to manipulate them can or cannot have meaning alone.
+The book's author is an expert in Cognitive Science, and according to him, the book summarizes his personal quest to find the nature and location of **meaning**, i.e, whether a bunch of symbols together with some rules to manipulate them can or cannot have meaning alone.
 Several important concepts are mentioned through the book's very interesting chapters, including the [fundamental architecture of computers][2],